The Record, Nov. 15, 2010, V19.10

 "The fact is, we don't know what a person's schedule is or when they go from point A to point B,"; says MTSU Police Chief Buddy Peaster.
 "Just because a situation happens at 3 a.m. doesn't mean that people who are at home in bed don't need to know, too.
 We need to get the information out so that individuals can make good, safe decisions for themselves.";

-MTSU Police, the Office of News and Public Affairs and the Information Technology Division work together to send out emergency alerts and post safety information on the MTSU website, all while handling phone calls, e-mails and texts from media, parents and others on- and off-campus.
+MTSU Police, the Office of News & Media Relations and the Information Technology Division work together to send out emergency alerts and post safety information on the MTSU website, all while handling phone calls, emails and texts from media, parents and others on- and off-campus.